Airport transit visa

 Your documents must be less than a month old.
-Bank statements must be recent, less than 10 days old.
-Please see the list of documents.
+Bank statements must be recent (less than 10 days old).
 All documents must be either in English or in French.
 Please sea the list of documents.

-A national passport or official travel document : (+ complete copy except for blank pages).
-Valid for more than 3 months beyond the validity of the requested visa, with 2 blank visa pages.
-Your British Residence permit (stamped in passport or in the form of an identity card) must also exceed by more than 3 months the validity of the requested visa.
+A national passport or official travel document (+ 1 complete copy except for blank pages), valid for more than 3 months beyond the validity of the requested visa, with at least 2 blank visa pages.

 If your British residency states the name of your spouse, fiancé(e), unmarried partner or child, please bring this person’s valid passport when you apply for your Schengen visa as well as an official proof of your relationship.

-1 application form duly completed and signed by the applicant or the legal guardian for children
+1 application form duly completed and signed by the applicant or by the legal guardian for children

-2 recent passeport-size photographs per person ( 1 glued or stappled on the application form and 1 left loose for scanning purposes), in colour, taken against a white background with good contrast / clear / good quality, printed on normal photographic paper, unmonted and full face without glasses or head covering.
+2 recent passeport-size photographs (3,5 x 4,5cm), 1 glued or stapled to the application form and 1 left loose for scanning purposes), in colour, taken against a white background with good contrast / clear / good quality, printed on normal photographic paper, unmonted and full face without glasses or head covering.
 The size of the face must not exceed 30mm.

-A confirmed airline ticket to your finale destination.
-Photocopies are not accepted.
+A confirmed airline ticket to your final destination.

 A visa for your onward destination country if necessary.